IMED Early Phase Drug Discovery Graduate Programme

 Placements cover all the different areas of Innovative Medicines and Early Development and if you are a Chemist for example you might find that you have one placement in Global DMPK, followed by Medicinal Chemistry and Computational Chemistry.

 There are many different placements available so our graduates follow many different pathways.
-Our Bio scientists for example might find themselves in placements in Translational Science, Personalized Healthcare and Biomarkers and Drug Safety and Metabolism or Bioscience.
+Our Bio scientists for example might find themselves in placements in Translational Science, Precision Medicine & Genomics, and Drug Safety and Metabolism or Bioscience.

 Will I have a choice of where my placement would be?